Financial Samurai

 From 1999-2000, we had a tremendous internet stock bubble followed by a 2.5-year decline.
 Then we had a nice 5-year run in the S&P 500 followed by another 2-year collapse.

-A New Bull Market That’s Great For Annualized Returns
+A Bull Market Helps Annualized Returns

 Given my working career has only been limited to living in New York City and San Francisco, I have personally witnessed closer to a 6% annualized growth in property from 1999 – 2018.